edeustace/assets-loader/README.md

 A play plugin that concatenates, minifies and gzips your JS or Css.

-It does 2 things:

-* Allows you to point to a directory of js or css files to load them all
-* Processes the files depending on the configuration you provide
+It will process the files depending on the configuration you provide

 ## Supported Versions
 Play 2.1.2/Scala 2.10.1

-* Play 2.0.4/Scala 2.9.1 - use version 0.8
+* Play 2.0.4/Scala 2.9.1 - use version 0.9.3-SNAPSHOT

 ### Running the examples